Italian Language & Literature: Primary Sources

 Digital Dante at Columbia

-The newly revamped and relaunched Digital Dante project is the result of a collaboration between Columbia University's Department of Italian, the Humanities & History division of the Columbia Libraries, and Columbia's Center for Digital Research and Scholarship.
+Digital Dante is the result of a collaboration between Columbia University's Department of Italian and two units of the Columbia Libraries: Humanities & History and Digital Scholarship (formerly CDRS).
 The site includes:

 • Italian text and English translations of the Divine Comedy, complete with original commentary by Professor Teodolinda Barolini;